elbopero/GithubActions/README.md

 # GithubActions
-A repo created to setup Github Actions
+A repository created to setup GitHub Actions